Philip C. Habib: Foreign service career

+Habib served as Acting Secretary of State in January 1977.
+He was presented the Distinguished Honor Award by Secretary Henry Kissinger for his "important role in the development of American foreign policy and furthering the county's interests overseas."

-In 1978, a massive heart attack forced Habib to resign as Under Secretary, the top post possible for a career Foreign Service Officer.
+In 1978, Habib helped negotiate the Camp David accords.
+That same year, a massive heart attack forced Habib to resign as Under Secretary, the top post possible for a career Foreign Service Officer.
 In 1981, President Ronald Reagan called him out of retirement to serve as special envoy to the Middle East.
 Habib oversaw the negotiations of a peace deal that allowed the PLO to evacuate from the besieged city of Beirut.
 In 1982, for his efforts he was awarded the Presidential Medal of Freedom—the highest official honor given to a U.S. citizen by the U.S. government.

 Early in 1986, Reagan sent Habib to the Philippines to convince President Ferdinand Marcos to step down.
 In March 1986, Reagan appointed him as a special envoy to Central America with the intention of furthering U.S. interests in the conflict in Nicaragua.
 Administration hard-liners intended to use his fame and stature to advance a military solution, namely further funding of the Contras.

 Deciding that the Contadora Plan had run its course, Óscar Arias, the newly elected president of Costa Rica, drew up a plan that focused on democratization.
 While he viewed the Arias plan as riddled with loopholes, Habib worked to help revise it, and promoted it to other Central American governments.

 On August 7, 1987, the five Central American presidents, much to the shock of the rest of the world, agreed in principle to the Arias plan.
 Because further negotiating would require Habib to meet directly with Nicaragua's president, Daniel Ortega, President Reagan forbade him to travel.
 Believing he no longer had the confidence of the president, Habib resigned.